-During the first class of week 4, an in-class test will take place.
-Recall that the academic week starts on Monday so your class test will be the first class of the week.
+During the fourth class, an in-class test will take place.
 This test will be 30 minutes in duration and will cover the first two chapters of the course.
 This test will give students practice with university level questions and guide expectations on what to expect for the exams during the rest of the term.